 '''

-ICX(conf)# manager active-list < SmartZone Control IP Address >
+ICX(conf)# manager active-list SmartZone Control IP Address

 '''

-- Add an entry in the DNS server with the hostname ruckuscontroller or ruckuscontroller.<local domain> that points to the SmartZone - On some ICX 7250 and ICX 7450 devices, self-signed certificates are used.
-SmartZone honors these certificates when the non-tpm-switch-cert-validate command is entered on the SmartZone console as shown in the following example.
+- Add an entry in the DNS server with the hostname ruckuscontroller or ruckuscontroller.local domain that points to the SmartZone IP address. - On some ICX devices, self-signed certificates are used.
+SmartZone honors these certificates when the non-tpm-switch-cert-validate command is entered on the SmartZone console, as shown in the following example.